janl/mustache.js/TESTING.md

 ## Running the mustache.js Test Suite

+Notice: the tests are only expected to run on unixoid systems.

 The mustache.js test suite uses the [RSpec](http://rspec.info/) testing framework.
 In order to run the tests you'll need to install [Ruby](http://ruby-lang.org/) as well as the `rake`, `rspec` (>=2), and `json` [RubyGems](http://rubygems.org/).